emccorson/onsenguide/GUIDE.md

 In this instance, we want to listen for `ons-tabbar`'s `prechange` event.
 The `prechange` event is fired just before the tabbar moves to a tab.
-We add an event listener the same way as we would for any other JavaScript event:
+We add an event listener the same way as we would for any other JavaScript event.
+Append this inside the `<script>` tag of `home.html`:

 ```javascript
 document.addEventListener('prechange', ({ target, tabItem }) => {